HerrRiebmann/Caravan_Leveler_2/README.md

  * **Upload** loads a file to the SPIFFS.
 To overwrite existing files, the filename must be equal (see [/data](https://github.com/HerrRiebmann/Caravan_Leveler_2/tree/main/Caravan_Leveler_2/data))!

-Or updates the firmware by uploading a *.bin file.
+  * Or updates the firmware by uploading a *.bin file.
+  * Or updates the spiffs with a spiffs.*.bin file.

 ### Settings